MingCWang/deis-course-evaluation/README.md

 - POST api/evaluations/forms - Create a new evaluation submission
 - GET api/evaluations - Get all evaluations
 - POST api/evaluations/user - Get user evaluations with the given user id
+- POST api/evaluations/likes - increment or decrement the likes of an evaluation
+- GET api/evaluations/recent - retrieve the most recent reviews
 ### Liked Courses
 - POST api/liked-courses - Get all liked courses with the given user id
 - POST api/liked-courses/add - Add a new liked course